-(b) Jointly controlled operations and jointly controlled assets
+(c) Jointly controlled assets

 Many of the Corporation's oil and natural gas activities involve jointly controlled assets and are conducted under joint operating agreements.
-The condensed interim consolidated financial statements include the Corporation's share of these jointly controlled assets, the relevant revenue and related costs.
+The consolidated financial statements include the Corporation's share of these jointly controlled assets, the relevant revenue and related costs.

-(c) Cash and cash equivalents
+(d) Cash and cash equivalents